troch/hocompose/README.md

 Using Higher-Order Components (HOCs) in React is great for composition.
 They allow to decouple rendering logic from life-cycle logic.
 HOCs are good for extracting logic from components, so it can be applied to other components without duplicating code.

-In general, there are two types of higher-order components:
-- Some will specify life-cycle methods and render DOM element, wrapping a base component
-- Some will only specify life-cycle methods to add some behaviour to a base component

 Sharing a specific component behaviour between many components is easy with higher-order componentss.
 However, because of nesting, adding multiple behaviours to a component is done at the expense of component instances.